Ryan Lab Group

 Email: gerstner@email.unc.edu

 Gena Gerstner is a Research Assistant Professor in the Department of Exercise and Sport Science and works specifically in the Carolina Center for Healthy Workplace Design and Well-Being.
 She completed her doctoral studies at the University of North Carolina at Chapel Hill in exercise physiology and her postdoctoral training in the North Carolina Occupational Safety and Health Education and Research Center.
-She has over 7 years of experience examining the health, performance, and neuromuscular function of public safety personnel.
-She is an avid fan of puzzles, science fiction, and soccer, and spends her free time with her dog Trinity.
+With over 8 years of experience examining first responder health, performance, and neuromuscular function, she also conducts health behavior research and is well-versed in mixed methods, particularly enjoying participatory action research.
+Gena holds a Total Worker Health® certification, equipping her to plan, implement, and evaluate comprehensive workplace interventions as part of an interdisciplinary team.
+She is an avid fan of puzzles, science fiction, and soccer, and spends her free time with her dog, Trinity.

 Nick Buoncristiani, MS